awsdocs/amazon-athena-user-guide/doc_source/getting-started.md

 This tutorial walks you through using Amazon Athena to query data\.
 You'll create a table based on sample data stored in Amazon Simple Storage Service, query the table, and check the results of the query\.

 The tutorial is using live resources, so you are charged for the queries that you run\.
-You aren't charged for the sample datasets that you use, but if you upload your own data files to Amazon S3, charges do apply\.
+You aren't charged for the sample data in the location that this tutorial uses, but if you upload your own data files to Amazon S3, charges do apply\.

 ## Prerequisites<a name="prerequisites"></a>
 + If you have not already done so, sign up for an account in [Setting Up](setting-up.md)\.